tzuhsiulin/agora_video_call/README.md

 # agora_with_reactjs

-This project is using React.js and agora-rtc-sdk-ng to implement the video call.
+This project uses React.js and agora-rtc-sdk-ng to implement the video call.

 ## Development